EnSpec/HyTools-sandbox/README.md

 # Create a writer object to write to new file
 writer = ht.file_io.writeENVI('output_envi.bin',hyObj.header_dict)

-#Creater iterator object to cycle though image
+#Create an iterator object to cycle though image
 iterator = raw.iterate(by = 'line')

 # Cycle line by line, read from original data